-Community – this study spreads awareness in the community on recognizing anxiety as a mental health concern and how meditation can be a useful approach to alleviating it.
+Community – this study spreads awareness in the community on recognizing anxiety as a mental health concern and how meditation can be a valuable approach to alleviating it.

-Academic Institutions and administrators – through this research, academic institutions and administrators may promote programs and advocacies regarding meditation that can help the students deal with their anxiety issues.
+Academic Institutions and administrators – through this research, academic institutions and administrators may promote programs and advocacies regarding meditation to help students deal with their anxiety issues.

-Mental health advocates – the result of this research will provide valuable information for the advocates to further their campaign on spreading awareness on how to deal with various mental health issues including anxiety and how to stop stigmatizing those with mental health disorders.
+Mental health advocates – the result of this research will provide valuable information for the advocates to further their campaign on spreading awareness on dealing with various mental health issues, including anxiety, and how to stop stigmatizing those with mental health disorders.

-Parents – this research may convince parents to consider programs involving meditations that may help the students deal with their anxiety issues.
+Parents – this research may convince parents to consider programs involving meditation that may help the students deal with their anxiety issues.

-Students – students will be directly benefited from this research as its findings may encourage them to consider meditation as an approach to lower their anxiety levels.
+Students will benefit directly from this research as its findings may encourage them to consider meditation as an approach to lower their anxiety levels.

 Frequently Asked Questions

 1. What is the difference between the Significance of the Study and the Rationale of the Study?